THU—December 5—7 PM

 Filmed in the midst of a breathtaking landscape of mountains and rivers between Norway and Sweden, Out Stealing Horses unfolds a tale of love and loss, disappointment and guilt, where oscillations between collaboration and resistance become an indelible part of childhood memory.
 Directed by Hans Petter Moland (Norway, 2019)

-Following the screening, Hans Petter Moland will conduct a Q&A. Special thanks to Royal Norwegian Consulate General in New York and Magnolia Pictures.
+Liam Neeson will present an introduction to the film.
+Following the screening, Hans Petter Moland will conduct a Q&A with film journalist Tomris Laffly.
+Special thanks to Royal Norwegian Consulate General in New York and Magnolia Pictures.

 “Sweeping and elegiac”—Variety

-“A hugely accomplished meditation on life, guilt and responsibility”—The Hollywood Review
+“A highly accomplished meditation on life, guilt and responsibility”—The Hollywood Reporter

 About the Director